jasonmccreary/local-docker-stack/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'dbuser'@'%';
 ```

-**Note:** This user has access from any IP to avoid network configuration.
+**Note:** This user has access from any IP to avoid additional network configuration.